loganmarchione/loganmarchione.com/content/posts/2023/08/index.md

 {{< figure src="20230717_003.jpg" width="50%" alt="wrist extension" attr="Image from Kinesis" attrlink="https://kinesis-ergo.com/solutions/keyboard-risk-factors/">}}

-There are a number of ways to solve these problems, but the "perfect" keyboard would be:
+There are a number of ways to solve these problems, but the "perfect" keyboard would have the following qualities:
 1. Split in half to allow the arms to naturally rest shoulder-width apart (not bending the wrists)
 2. Each half would be slightly tilted downwards to allow the forearms to sit naturally (not twisting the radius and ulna)
 3. The slope of the keyboard would be minimized (or zero) to allow the wrists to rest naturally (this could also be accomplished by raising the wrists with a rest)